4 August 2023

 Statistics with R and RStudio

 We are exposed to statistical data on a daily basis in the form of opinion polls, economic forecasts, reports on the effect of diet and lifestyle on life expectancy and disease risk, debates over the evidence for climate change, among others.
 This module introduces statistics and the free software R/RStudio to students with no previous knowledge of mathematics beyond high school level.
 The module also assesses the uses, misuses and limitations of statistical methods.
 Topics range from basic descriptive statistics to more advanced topics including multivariate analysis, logistic regression, and model optimisation.
 As additional skills, students are introduced to professional-standard plotting resources, basic programming functions in R, and the user-friendly RStudio interface.

-GBP 2100: GBP 1995: Students joining us for six weeks (two modules) will receive a tuition fee discount.
+GBP 2350: Students studying for 6 weeks (2 modules) will benefit from a built-in tuition fee discount.

 GBP : Students are welcome to apply for accommodation at a UCL summer residence.